irods/irods_resource_plugin_s3/README.md

 * `cacheless_attached` - Resource does not require a compound resource or a cache.
 The resource remains tagged to the server defined in the `resc_net` property.
 Any requests to this resource will be redirected to that server.
 * `cacheless_detached` - Same as above but the resource is not uniquely pinned to a specific resource server.
 Any resource server may fulfill a request.
 This requires that all resource servers have network access to the S3 region.
 (Note:  The cacheless S3 resource's host must be resolvable to an iRODS server.)

-The cacheless version uses a local cache directory temporarily during uploads and downloads.
-This can be set using the `S3_CACHE_DIR` parameter in the context string.
-If it is not set, a directory under `/tmp` will be created and used.

 The following is an example of how to configure a `cacheless_attached` S3 resource:

 ```
 iadmin mkresc s3resc s3 $(hostname):/s3-irods-bucket-name/prefix/in/bucket "S3_DEFAULT_HOSTNAME=s3.us-east-1.amazonaws.com;S3_AUTH_FILE=/var/lib/irods/s3.keypair;S3_REGIONNAME=us-east-1;S3_RETRY_COUNT=1;S3_WAIT_TIME_SEC=3;S3_PROTO=HTTP;ARCHIVE_NAMING_POLICY=consistent;HOST_MODE=cacheless_attached"
 ```

+### Cache Rules When Using Cacheless Mode

+Care was taken to limit the use of a cache file when cacheless mode is enabled.
+However, there are scenarios where a cache file is required.
+The following explains the decision making in the s3_transport to determine if a cache file is required.

+1. All objects opened in read-only mode be will cacheless as S3 allows random access reads on S3 objects.
+2. If the write mode is enabled, the following all needs to be true for cacheless streaming:
+-   The s3_transport client must set the put_repl_flag to true.
+See below for expectations of the client when this in enabled.
+-   The number_of_client_transfer_threads must be set to the number of threads used by the client.
+-   The object_size must be set by the client.

+Note that when using iput or iget the operations will always be cacheless.
+At the current time irepl to an S3 resource will use a cache file as the object size and number of client transfer threads are not currently available to the S3 plugin.

+In the cases where a cache file must be used, the base directory for the cache files can be set using the `S3_CACHE_DIR` parameter in the context string.
+If it is not set, a directory under `/tmp` will be created and used.
+The cache files are transient and are removed once the data object is closed.

+#### Expectations on clients using the s3_transport/dstream directly when the put_repl_flag is set to true

+When the put_repl_flag is true, the s3_transport has some expectations on the behavior of the client.
+If these are not followed the results are undefined and the transfers will likely fail.

+1. If the number_of_client_transfer_threads is set to 1, a single thread will send all of the bytes starting from the first byte to the last byte in sequential order.
+2. If the number_of_client_transfer_threads is greater than 1:
+-   Each thread will perform a lseek() and start writing at the offset of thread_number * (object_size / number_of_client_transfer_threads).
+-   The last thread will send the extra bytes.
+-   Each thread will call s3_transport_ptr->set_part_size(n) where n is the size of its part.
+-   The bytes for each thread will be sent sequentially and all bytes will be sent.

+This conforms to the way iput breaks up the files when doing parallel writes.
+The reason for these is so that the s3_transport object can always determine the part number by the object size and offset.

-#### Example of a baseline resource configuration
+### Example of a baseline resource configuration
 ```
 $ ilsresc s3resc
 resource name: s3resc